Alternatives to trashing pet waste

 – Do not deposit into storm sewers that flow directly into waterways.
 The old adage of “curb your dog” – puts you dog’s “business” in the gutter washing into a storm sewer that drains into a public waterway.
 Bad business.

 Still want to upcycle pet waste?
-Check out online do-it-yourself instructions, consider the pros and cons, and decide on a system that works for your situation and location.
+Pick up a copy of The Pet Poo Pocket Guide: How to Safely Compost and Recycle Pet Waste for details on how to tailor your approach based on location, situation, weather, needs and available time.
+Also check out online do-it-yourself instructions, consider the pros and cons, and decide on a system that works for your situation and location.
 Then customize it so it works even better!

 – Do not flush dog or cat waste into an underground household septic tank.
 Hair in the waste might cause outflow problems.